 Price to Sales: Weighted harmonic average of the ratio of current share price to its trailing 12-months sales per share of each security holding invested in the portfolio.

-Resource conversions: Include mergers, privatizations, spin-outs, recapitalizations or significant buybacks.
+Resource conversions: Include mergers, privatizations, spin-outs, recapitalizations, or significant buybacks.

 Share repurchase: A transaction whereby a company buys back its own shares from the marketplace.